 Jose-Michael possesses and extensive applied repertoire of skills and experience in early childhood, school-age, and out-of-school time intervention and evaluation programs acquired in California's Central Valley (a characteristically agricultural region) having worked as a District Director of After-School Programs and Programs Assessor with several County Offices of Education, as well as, providing service on various governmental advisory committees.

-Jose-Michael Gonzalez is a first-year Ph.D. student currently working on research focusing on school context mediators of stress primarily in immigrant and economically disadvantaged children and families, as well as, family dynamics.
-Jose-Michael's research interests include prevention, intervention programs and evaluation that serve low-income and/or high-risk families with early childhood, middle childhood, and adolescent aged children.
-His research interests include parental involvement, dyadic relationships and interactions, biological embeddedness, early child development in unique family structures, intervention measurement and evaluation including school-based and out-of-school time environments, and relationship dynamics among couples.
+Jose-Michael's research includes investigating the influence of psychological and biological factors and uncovering the pathways of biological embeddedness of stress and developmental success through mixed-methods studies incorporating physiological measurements of stress responsivity and mind-body responses to stress.
+Concerned with mediators of stress primarily in immigrant and economically disadvantaged children and families, as well as, family dynamics, Jose-Michael's research interests include apllied prevention and intervention programs and evaluation that serve low-income and/or high-risk families with early childhood, middle childhood, and adolescent aged children.
+His research also includes parental involvement, dyadic relationships and interactions, early child development in unique family structures, intervention measurement and evaluation including school-based and out-of-school time environments, and relationship dynamics among couples.

 "Resilience" implies 'those' children & families.
 Success is simply about kids and people that refuse to give up or give in! ~Jose-Michael